EdJenks/french-chatbot/README.md

 OpenAI at the time of development produce the most realistic conversational AIs that exist, hence was chosen for the chatbot's responses.

+## Talking with Pierre

+A non-exhaustive but essenital list of libraries and the versions used is included in the requirements.txt file.
+The user should install these in the projects virtual environment, and then can run the app simply by calling pierre.py and interacting with the chatbot using the terminal.
+The code has been commented where possible to give developers an idea of how the app works, and allow for individual customisation where desired.

 ## Further improvements

 Further iterations of this project include fine tuning existing models on labeled data of [CEFR score](https://tracktest.eu/english-levels-cefr/#:~:text=How%20many%20language%20levels%20are,%2DC2%20(Proficient%20User).) examples, and estimating the user's french level using this based on their responses.